sage-code/maj/basic.md

 * te vid'ufu suv ita mi!  = you will see me often!
 * te vid'ure foa ita mi!  = you can see me sometime!
-* je vid'upa nuc ita ti!  = I have never seen you before!
+* ja vid'upa nuc ita ti!  = I have never seen you before!
-* je vid'ugo nau ita vi!  = I see you all now!
+* ja vid'ugo nau ita vi!  = I see you all now!

 Structure of above propositions: Subject + verb'time + adverb + article + pronoun.